 The university makes available a broad array of credit and non-credit courses, seminars and workshops through the Division of Extended Studies.
-Some programs are offered on campus and others online or at off-campus sites more convenient to persons living outside of Pueblo.
+Some programs are offered on campus and others at off-campus sites more convenient to persons living outside of Pueblo.

-Off-campus instruction sites include Colorado Springs Tower, Fort Carson Army Base, high school campuses throughout central and southeastern Colorado, and on-site at some local businesses.
+Off-campus instruction sites include Colorado Springs Tower, Peterson Air Force Base, the Air Force Academy, community college campuses throughout central and southeastern Colorado, and on-site at some local businesses.